Colorado Insulation Golden Denver

 Fiberglass vs Cellulose insulation

 Blown fiberglass insulation is by far the most common attic insulation type for a lot of reasons.
-Why is fiberglass is better than cellulose?
+Why is fiberglass insulation better than cellulose insulation?
 Fiberglass is less dusty than cellulose, there are fewer chemical additives, fiberglass doesn’t smolder if exposed to a heat source like your furnace or water heater exhaust pipe (aka flue), and it won’t compress your existing insulation, unlike cellulose insulation.
 Cellulose insulation is very dense (heavy), so if cellulose is added on top of fiberglass, we have to add a lot more to account for compression of the existing insulation and settling.
 This is a waste of resources and money.
-Fiberglass insulation does not settle after application, while cellulose might settle 2-4 inches within just a year.
-Why would you want to insulate with cellulose when its performance decreases over time?
+Fiberglass insulation does not settle after application, while cellulose typically settles 2-4 inches within just a year.
+Why would you want cellulose when its performance decreases over time?
+Cellulose insulation also has chemical additives, typically borate salts and / or ammonium sulfate, which irritate the eyes and skin of people who come into contact with it.
+This makes it unpleasant to work with.
+Older fiberglass products made skin “itchy,” but newer formulations have improved to the point where this effect is hardly noticeable.
+Additionally, if someone needs to work on electrical boxes under the insulation in the future, it is more difficult to move cellulose out of the way because it is so finely chopped, it’s almost like a fine powder, which releases lots of dust every time it’s moved.

 In addition to improving comfort, adding more insulation to your Colorado home will help lower heating and cooling bills and improve your home’s resale value.